-Megyn Kelly: Trump 'came after me like a dog with a bone'

-Megyn Kelly says covering Donald Trump's presidential campaign tested her both as a person and as a journalist.

-The Fox News host told ABC's "Good Morning America" on Tuesday that Trump's attacks on her during the Republican primary caused "security issues" for her and her family.
+Megyn Kelly fears Trump has made reporters 'fair game' for attacks

+Kelly began to experience Trump's wrath after the first Republican debate in August 2015 when Kelly asked Trump about his history of calling women dogs and pigs.
+A day later, Trump told CNN that Kelly had "blood coming out of her eyes.
+Blood coming out of her wherever."

+On "GMA" she characterized Trump's campaign against her on Twitter and other Fox News shows as relentless.

-"He came after me like a dog with a bone for nine months," Kelly said, adding that the president-elect can be "thin-skinned" and "vindictive."
+"He came after me like a dog with a bone for nine months," Kelly told "GMA," adding that the president-elect can be "thin-skinned" and "vindictive."

+Despite Trump's Twitter offensive against Kelly, she told Dr. Phil that she "wasn't bullied" by Trump "because he didn't affect my behavior."

+But during her "GMA" appearance, she said that Trump's attacks on her caused "security issues" for her and her family.
+She even had an armed guard when she and her family went to Disneyland because of death threats from Trump supporters.

 Related: Megyn Kelly claims Trump 'threatened me' before debate